SCHEDULE AN APPOINTMENT

 On Fridays, campers explore the mysteries of the world in Fun with Science, broaden their horizons through the Global Speech Series, and get strategic in Chess and creative in Art!

 Our Sunshine curriculum is specially crafted for our youngest campers.
-In our Kindergarten, 1st grade, and 2nd Grade classes, students build and practice foundational skills in English, Reading & Writing, and Math.
+In our 1st grade and 2nd Grade classes, students build and practice foundational skills in English, Reading & Writing, and Math.
 Intimate class sizes allow each Sunshine camper to flourish while practicing phonics, learning to add and subtract, and writing complete sentences.

-Kindergarten and 1st grade campers build foundational skills in English, Math, and Reading & Writing.
+First grade campers build foundational skills in English, Math, and Reading & Writing.

 - In English, students learn letter sounds, rhyming words, how to sort common objects, and how to use and identify nouns and verbs.